sertit/eoreader/docs/optical.md

 \* *Archived Landsat Collection-1 are not managed because of the tar.gz format, which is too slow to process.
 It is better to work on the extracted product.
 Landsat-9 Collection-1 products don't exist.*

-\*\* *Maxar satellites: Worldview 2, 3, 4 and GeoEye-1 (but WorldView-1, QuickBird should work, however they don't have been tested).
+\*\* *Maxar satellites: Worldview 2, 3, 4 and GeoEye-1 (but WorldView-1, QuickBird should work, but they don't have been tested).
 The resolution can vary around the one given here.*

 ```{warning}
 Satellites products that cannot be used as archived have to be extracted before use.